bgoonz/gists-revamp/by-extension/markdown/python-intro.md

     SyntaxError: Missing parentheses in call to 'print'.
 Did you mean print(Hello)?
 ```

-The Python compiler gives you an error, that says “missing parentheses”.
+The Python compiler gives you an error, that says “missing parentheses ".

 Will `print(Hello)` work?